WebOfTrustInfo/rwot9-prague/topics-and-advance-readings/rwot-primer.md

 At that point, we'll announce it through our social media, and suggest you do the same.

-Congratulations, you've complete an RWOT paper!
+Congratulations, you've completed an RWOT paper!